seatable/seatable-admin-docs/docs/upgrade/migrate-seatable-release.md

 cp -n .env-release .env
 ```

-Open `/opt/seatable-compose/.env` with your editor of choice (like vim or nano) and update these values according to your needs:
+Open `/opt/seatable-compose/.env` with your editor of choice (like vim or nano) and assign the values noted in 3. to these three variable:

-1. TIME_ZONE
+- TIME_ZONE
-2. SEATABLE_MYSQL_ROOT_PASSWORD
+- SEATABLE_MYSQL_ROOT_PASSWORD
-3. SEATABLE_SERVER_HOSTNAME
+- SEATABLE_SERVER_HOSTNAME

-The two values SEATABLE_ADMIN_EMAIL and SEATABLE_ADMIN_PASSWORD have to be set, because the values are expects.
+Additionally, the two variables SEATABLE_ADMIN_EMAIL and SEATABLE_ADMIN_PASSWORD must be specified.
 Currently the values are only used during the initial installation but this might change in the future.

 !!! success "Developer edition requires an additional variable"